-Oswald Roper died in 2013, but he taught swimming at YWCA Evanston/North Shore for 20 years, and shared deeply in YWCA’s belief that all children should learn to swim.
+Oswald Roper died in 2013, but he taught swimming and coached at YWCA Evanston/North Shore for 20 years, and shared deeply in YWCA’s belief that all children should learn to swim.
 In his honor, the Oswald Roper Memorial Fund, the Oz Swim Meet and the 24-hour Relay for Oz were started to provide funding for aquatics outreach and scholarships so that all children could have access to swimming lessons.

 In 2018, over 300 children (one in every 3 swimmers in lessons) whose families could not otherwise afford the cost learned life-saving swim instruction at YWCA Evanston/North Shore thanks to supporters like you.
 A number of those children now participate on the Flying Fish Swim Team.

 Note: The 2022 24-hour Oz Relay will take place May 21 and 22.
 To sign up for the 2022 Oz Relay, go to Community Pass.

 The 24-hour Oz Relay takes place each May (read about the 2019 Oz Relay here).
 Each participant is asked to donate for each 30-minute leg they swim.
 That donation supports one full scholarship (7 lessons) for a child from our community.
 They receive lifesaving, and potentially life-changing, swim instruction.
 You feel great!

 - Our goal is to fill all five lanes with swimmers for the full 24 hours.